backube/volsync/docs/usage/volume-populator/index.rst

    .. contents:: ReplicationDestination Volume Populator
       :local:

-VolSync includes a Volume Populator controller to allow creation of PVCs that use a dataSourceRef that refers to a ReplicationDestination resource.
+When a PVC is created that directly references a ReplicationDestination object, VolSync's Volume Populator controller will automatically fill the PVC with the most recent replicated data, alleviating the need to manually specify the name of the Snapshot.

 .. note::
     The VolumePopulator feature of VolSync is available with kubernetes v1.22 and